Black holes often saturate entanglement entropy the fastest

-In the random circuit case, the membrane is to be thought of as a coarse grained cut through the tensor network representing the evolving wave function.
-In holography the entanglement entropy is given by the area of the minimal extremal surface ending on $\partial A$, and the membrane is then given by the projection of this surface onto the spacetime boundary (that hosts the dual gauge theory) along constant infalling time.
+The functional was originally presented based on analytic results on random quantum circuits \cite{Nahum:2016muy,Jonay:2018yei}, where the membrane is to be thought of as a coarse grained cut through the tensor network representing the evolving wave function.
+In holographic gauge theories the EE is given by the area of an extremal surface in the dual spacetime that ends on $\p A(t)$ on the spacetime boundary (that hosts the dual gauge theory) \cite{Ryu:2006bv,Ryu:2006ef,Hubeny:2007xt}.
+In the hydrodynamic limit, it was shown in \cite{Mezei:2018jco} that the holographic extra dimension can be integrated out, giving the membrane theory \eqref{AreaFunctScaled}.
+In the holographic case the membrane is given by the projection of the extremal surface computing EE in the gravitational description onto the spacetime boundary along constant infalling time.

 These complementary ways of thinking about the membrane add to the intriguing connections between cuts through tensor networks and holographic extremal surfaces pioneered in \cite{Swingle:2009bg,Swingle:2012wq,Hartman:2013qma,Roberts:2014isa,Pastawski:2015qua,Hayden:2016cfa}.
 The membrane theory can be generalized in many directions, which demonstrates its robustness \cite{Zhou:2018myl,Bao:2018wwd,Kudler-Flam:2019wtv,Agon:2019qgh,Mezei:2019zyt,Zhou:2019pob}.
-It has all the ingredients to be a universal effective theory of entanglement growth in all chaotic systems in much the same way as hydrodynamics describes the evolution of conserved charge densities; the derivation of the effective membrane theory however remains an open challenge.
+Since it applies equally to very different systems: holographic gauge theories and random quantum circuits, and since it has all the ingredients to be a universal effective theory of entanglement growth in all chaotic systems, we take the view that it is a universal theory of EE dynamics in much the same way as hydrodynamics describes the evolution of conserved charge densities; the derivation of the effective membrane theory for general chaotic systems however remains an open challenge.

-Solving for the time evolution of entanglement entropy in higher dimensional systems is a very challenging problem.
-Progress can be made in free theories \cite{Cotler:2016acd}, random quantum circuits \cite{2015PhRvB..92b4301C,Nahum:2016muy,Nahum:2018pcr} and holographic systems.
-In holography for generic shapes this requires the solution of nonlinear PDEs .
-In the hydrodynamic limit it is however possible to solve the evolution for spheres and strips analytically \cite{Hartman:2013qma,Liu:2013iza,Liu:2013qca,Mezei:2016zxg,Mezei:2018jco}.
-Strips equilibrate at $t_E = R/v_E$, with $v_E < v_B$.
-Spheres, however, equilibrate as fast as the aforementioned bound allows, at the butterfly time $t_B = R / v_B$.
-In this Letter we will see that the saturation of the bound surprisingly extends beyond the special spherical shape.